Dynamic effective mass of granular media and the attenuation of structure-borne sound: Detailed Theory of Flex Bar Resonances

 Our observed humidity effect is very much analogous to that seen in the results of D'Amour {\it et al.} \cite{damour} who deduced very similar behavior from their measurements of the changes in resonance behavior of a quartz plate whose top surface was covered with a monolayer of beads.
 They concluded that the {\it in situ} drying of the contacts between the beads and the quartz causes them to stick over a larger microscopic surface area, causing the asperities on the surfaces in the contact zone to be partially crushed.
 This, in turn, causes the stiffness of the contact ``springs" to increase and the dampening to decrease.
 A rough analogy would be when one soaks tissue paper with water it is easy to make it stick to a vertical surface; the mess is held up by the force of surface tension.
 If it is allowed to dry, the force of adhesion to the wall actually increases, even though the water is gone.
 That is because as it dries it also deforms, allowing a large area of solid-on-solid contact to develop.
 This, basically, is what we see in our own measurements.
 An AFM image of the surface of one of the tungsten granules in Figure \ref{surface_roughness} shows these asperities on the scale of 10-20 nm.
-Capillary condensation within these asperities occurs when the Kelvin radius, $r_m$, is approximately equal to the asperity size where \beq{Kelvin} r_m = -\frac{2 \gamma V_L}{RT\ln(RH)} \:= -\frac{1.04 \:{\rm nm}}{\ln(RH)}\:\:\:,\eeq where $\gamma$ is the liquid vapor surface tension, $R$ is the gas constant, $T$ is the absolute temperature, $V_L$ is the molar volume, and $RH$ is the relative humidity \cite{GreggSing}.
-The numerical value in the second equation is that which is appropriate to water at $26.5^o$ C. Thus, at a relative humidity of 90\% the Kelvin radius is approximately 10 nm, which is large enough that the asperities seen in Figure \ref{surface_roughness} have become significantly filled.
+Capillary condensation within these asperities occurs when the Kelvin radius, $r_m$, is approximately equal to the asperity size where \beq{Kelvin} r_m = -\frac{2 \gamma V_L}{RT\ln(H)} \:= -\frac{1.04 \:{\rm nm}}{\ln(H)}\:\:\:,\eeq where $\gamma$ is the liquid vapor surface tension, $R$ is the gas constant, $T$ is the absolute temperature, $V_L$ is the molar volume, and $H$ is the relative humidity \cite{GreggSing}.
+The numerical value in the second equation is that which is appropriate to water at $26.5^o$ C. Thus, at a relative humidity of 90\% the Kelvin radius is approximately 10 nm, which is large enough that a single liquid bridge engulfs all the asperities in the contact region between neighboring particles.